xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.4. Create VM Portal/Readme.md

 5. Settings for VM
     * High Availability

-        This time we are going to set a new High Availability set for the production web server.
+        This time we are going to create new High Availability set for the production web server.

         - Create new availability set